BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 ---
 # Introduction
 Note-taker: [Baksi](https://github.com/BaksiLi)
 This is a summary note from NET04x (IMTx) [^1], ALGS202x and {NP-Complete Problems} (UCSanDiegoX) [^2].
-The former provided most of the algorithmics knowledge, whereas the latter two courses supported the note with mathematical details.
+The former provided most of the algorithmic knowledge, whereas the latter two courses supported the note with mathematical details.

 There are six units in total, where each unit consists of a section of theory and a several sections of algorithms.

-[^1]: [NET04x: Advanced Algorithmics and Graph Theory with Python](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) at IMT wesite, or [Advanced Algorithmics and Graph Theory with Python] at EdX.
+[^1]: [NET04x: Advanced Algorithmics and Graph Theory with Python](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) at IMT website, or [Advanced Algorithmics and Graph Theory with Python] at EdX.

 [^2]: [ALGS202x: Graph Algorithms](https://www.edx.org/course/graph-algorithms-uc-san-diegox-algs202x).
 (UCSanDiegoX).